bixat/github_snitch/README.md

 - Create labels for package
 	- GhReporter-external for Errors not caught by Flutter Framework
 	- GhReporter-internal for Errors caught by Flutter Framework
+  - Reported by GhReporter Package for know which issues reported from this package
 - Report bugs on github issues with specific labels,assignees, milestone
-  - Automatic when initialize package as in example
+  - Automatic when call `listenToExceptions` method in `main` as in example
-  - Manually with report method
+  - Manually with `report` method
 - Support offline case (save locally & send later when connection exist)

+## TODO
+- [ ] Fetch issue comments & give user to discuss his issue/proposal from app with repo contributors

+💡 Feel free to add any idea

 ## Getting started